 The photon beam is produced by bremsstrahlung interactions of the 12 GeV electron beam in the diamond radiator.
-In order to produce a usable linear polarization the photon beam is collimated after a 76m drift length.
-After primary collimation, sweeping magnets and secondary collimation are needed to remove from the beam unwanted particles produced by interactions in the primary collimator.
+In order to produce a usable linear polarization the photon beam is collimated after a 76m-drift length.
+After primary collimation, sweeping magnets and secondary collimation are needed to remove unwanted particles from the beam produced by interactions in the primary collimator.
 The collimated beam passes through the Hall D target and the Hall D experiment and finally enters the photon beam dump.
 The photon beam layout is shown in Figure 1.
 Hall D is responsible for the photon beam line and will provide information via EPICS to accelerator operations.
 The design of the photon beam line has been approved by the accelerator system groups and radiation control group.

-8. Instrumented primary photon beam collimator and feedback system and an update frequency of up to 2 kHz depending on electron beam current.
+8. Instrumented primary photon beam collimator and feedback system

+An instrumented collimator will be installed at the entrance to the Hall D collimator cave and will measure the centroid of the bremsstrahlung photon beam with an accuracy of 200 μ m and an update frequency of up to 1 kHz depending on electron beam current.
 This information will be provided to accelerator operations for purposes of precise steering the electron beam on the diamond radiator and the photon beam on the primary collimator.
-Accelerator System Groups will provide and install a fast feedback steering system to stabilize the position of the electron beam spot on radiator and the photon beam spot on the instrumented collimator to the precision listed in table 1 above [7].
+Accelerator System Groups will provide and install a fast feedback steering system to stabilize the position of the electron beam spot on radiator and the photon beam spot on the instrumented collimator to the precision listed in table 1 above [5].